francisco-vr/JOD_DominantLeaders/README.md

 # PSAP_game

-Program to play point susbstractyion agression paradigm (PSAP) focus in the role of dominant leaders.
+Program to play Joy of destruction game (Abbink & Sadrieh, 2009) focus on dominant leaders' influence on followers behavior.

 Use in Otree Platform